Singla17/Person-ReId/README.md

 conda env create -f environment.yml
 ```

-This command prepares an evivornment named "reid_f" with python 3.7 and assumes only CPU [can't work with a GPU].
+This command prepares an environment named "reid_f" with python 3.7 and assumes only CPU [can't work with a GPU].
 For GPU based systems faiss-cpu can be uninstalled and faiss-gpu can be installed instead.

 #### File Structure